Mueller: Manafort 'brazenly violated the law' for years

 Citing Manafort's lies to the FBI, several government agencies and his own lawyer, prosecutors said that "upon release from jail, Manafort presents a grave risk of recidivism."

+The memo is likely the last major filing by prosecutors as Manafort heads into his sentencing hearings next month and as Mueller's investigation approaches a conclusion.
+Manafort, who has been jailed for months and turns 70 in April, will have a chance to file his own sentencing recommendation next week.
+He and his longtime business partner, Rick Gates, were the first two people indicted in the special counsel's investigation.
+Overall, Mueller has produced charges against 34 individuals, including six former Trump aides, and three companies.

-The memo was filed in federal court in Washington, where Manafort last September pleaded guilty to two counts of conspiracy arising from Ukrainian political consulting work.
-As part of that plea, he acknowledged that he had tampered with witnesses even after he had been indicted by encouraging them to change their testimony.
-After the plea, prosecutors said, Manafort repeatedly lied to investigators, including about his interactions with Konstantin Kilimnik, a business associate who the U.S. says has ties to Russian intelligence.
+The memo was filed in federal court in Washington, where Manafort last September pleaded guilty to two counts of conspiracy arising from his Ukrainian political consulting work.
+As part of that plea, he acknowledged he had tampered with witnesses even after he had been indicted by encouraging them to lie on his behalf.
+Even after his plea, prosecutors said, Manafort repeatedly lied to investigators, including about his interactions with Konstantin Kilimnik, a business associate who the U.S. says has ties to Russian intelligence.
 That deception voided the plea deal.

 In recent weeks, court papers have revealed that Manafort shared polling data related to the Trump campaign with Kilimnik.
 A Mueller prosecutor also said earlier this month that an August 2016 meeting between Manafort and Kilimnik goes to the "heart" of the Russia probe.
 The meeting involved a discussion of a Ukrainian peace plan, but prosecutors haven't said exactly what has captured their attention and whether it factors into the Kremlin's attempts to help Trump in the 2016 election.